Helping you find the right answers

 Will the Club retain an interest and presence in Liverpool 4?

-The plans for Goodison Park will build on these facilities to provide an even greater level of activity.
+The plans for Goodison Park will build on these facilities to provide an even greater level of activity by Everton in the Community across the region.

 What are the proposals for the future of Goodison Park?

-This community-focused development will create activity 365 days a year to support local businesses and add value to the local community.
+This community-focused development will create activity 365 days a year to support businesses and retailers and add value to the community.

-Everton in the Community will lead on the planning and community engagement process.
+Everton in the Community will lead on the community engagement process.

 This new Goodison Park and the existing community buildings surrounding it will ensure the heartbeat of the Club remains in an area of the city Everton has called home for more than 125 years.